Tales of Berseria: Development

 Development for Tales of Berseria began in the fall of 2014 at Bandai Namco Studios, after active development had finished on Zestiria.
 A notable change was Hideo Baba not acting as producer, his role instead being filled by Yasuhiro Fukaya while Baba himself took over general supervision of the Tales series.
 Yoshimasa Tanaka acted as director; the music was composed by Motoi Sakuraba; the battle system was designed by Tatsuro Udo; while the characters were designed by Mutsumi Inomata, Kōsuke Fujishima, Minoru Iwamoto and Daigo Okumura.
-While it is the first original Tales title to be developed for the PlayStation 4, it will also release on the PlayStation 3 in Japan: the game was first developed on PS3, then upgraded to PS4.
+While it is the first original Tales title to be developed for the PlayStation 4, it was also released on the PlayStation 3 in Japan: the game was first developed on PS3, then upgraded to PS4.
 Using a similar engine to past Tales titles, the majority of updating went into technical improvements to ensure smooth performance on all platforms.
 Berseria is intended to be the last mainline Tales title for seventh-generation consoles.

 The scenario was written by Naoki Yamamoto, who had previously worked on Zestiria.
 Despite being a distant prequel to Tales of Zestiria—taking place in the distant past and containing references—the game's story was designed to be able to work on its own.
 This distant connection concept was inspired by the developer's wish to emulate the similar distant narrative connection between Tales of Phantasia and Tales of Symphonia.
 It also featured nods to earlier entries in the series, such as the party's ship being named after a similar transport ship in Tales of Eternia.
 The main theme of Tales of Berseria is the conflict between emotion and reason, with Velvet being the incarnation of emotion and rage.
 This theme is represented in the game's title, which stems from the term "Berserker", legendary warriors who were imbued with uncontrollable power.
-The game was the first in the Tales series to feature a sole female protagonist, with the previous leading female character being Milla Maxwell from Tales of Xillia, who shared her role as a main dual protagonist with male protagonist character Jude Mathis.
-As Milla had been popular with the Tales fanbase, it was decided that Berseria would have a female lead.
+The game is the fifth in the series to feature a female protagonist and the second following Tales of Breaker to feature a sole female protagonist.
+As Milla Maxwell from Tales of Xillia, who shared her role of protagonist with male character Jude Mathis, had been popular with the Tales fanbase, it was decided that Berseria would have a female lead.
 The decision was also influenced by the growing demands for female lead characters in gaming, particularly from the West.